Developer-DAO/academy/README.md

 ## Developer DAO Academy

-&quot;Developer DAO Academy&quot; is an open-source education platform created by the Developer DAO.
+`Developer DAO Academy` is an open-source education platform created by the Developer DAO.

 ## How do I get started?